sst/guide/_examples/how-to-add-facebook-login-to-your-sst-apps.md

  });
 ```

-This is saving the `claims` we get from Google in our DynamoDB table.
+This is saving the `claims` we get from Facebook in our DynamoDB table.

 {%change%} Also add these imports up top.